|

 sketches have a quality about them that makes them somehow better

+than the most technically accurate drawings could ever be.
 Did I ever mention to anyone that Terra's my favorite

 character?
 ASK is my flagship character in the fanfic, and the